 Periodontitis, also known as periodontal disease or simply gum disease, is a serious long-term condition that affects roughly 47.2% of adults aged 30 years and older.
 Periodontal disease increases with age, with around 70.1% of adults 65 years and older having some form of periodontal disease.

 In the past, periodontal surgery was the most effective way of dealing with periodontal surgery in its later stages.
-This involved cutting the patient’s gums with a sharp tool, cleaning the teeth at its roots, and then sewing the gums back up.
+This involved cutting the patient’s gums with a sharp tool, cleaning the teeth at their roots, and then sewing the gums back up.
 While effective, this resulted in a long recovery time and was daunting for all patients.
 Thankfully, there are non-surgical treatments such as LANAP that can offer patients a safe and effective option to combat periodontitis.

 What Is LANAP Non-Surgical Gum Disease Treatment?